About The Good Dog Foundation

 Research and Awareness

 Good Dog advances research about the human-animal bond and promotes public awareness about therapy dog services through presentations, events and media outlets.
 Good Dog partnered with Pfizer Animal Health, the Pfizer Foundation, and Continuum Cancer Centers of New York to conduct research on the clinical benefits of therapy dog service as an element in the treatment of cancer patients.
-This recently completed study will be published in a peer-reviewed journal in 2013.
+This recently completed study will be published in a peer-reviewed journal soon.